Soft Lattice Modules that Behave Independently and Collectively: Single Module Locomotion Attachment

-When at least one pair of bottom feet has been attached as shown in Fig.~\ref{fig:a2}, all the SMA actuators on the two modules are commanded to release until returning to initial states.
-During this process, all other pairs of magnetic balls will typically be attached automatically as shown in Fig.~\ref{fig:a3}.
-For those exceptional cases where the remaining magnetic balls are not attached automatically, the strategy we used is to contract the four neighboring vertical SMAs simultaneously and then contract the two front horizontal SMAs at the same time if needed.
 To test this attachment strategy we conducted an experiment where we attached one of the bottom magnets and varied the alignment angle between the modules (Fig.~\ref{fig:a2} is an example with an approximately $10\degree$ alignment angle).
 We tested 5 trials for each angle ($0\degree$, $30\degree$, $60\degree$, $90\degree$, $120\degree$).
 The success rate was 100\% for angles less than or equal to 90 degrees, while 4 out of 5 trials with $120\degree$ succeeded.
 Furthermore, for trials with angle $0\degree$, $30\degree$, and $60\degree$, the remaining pair of magnetic balls automatically attached during recovery process.
 For trials with angle $90\degree$, 2 trials out of 5 required an additional approach after recovery to help with attachment.